gentics/portal-php-reference/README.md

 * You can view the container status with `docker-compose ps`
 * To view the logs of a specific container, use `docker-compose logs -f name`. e.g.: `docker-compose logs -f portal`
-* Log in to http://localhost:8082 with `node` `node` and wait until the publish run has finished and has published all objects into Mesh.
+* Log in to http://localhost:8082 with `node`/`node` and wait until the publish run has finished and has published all objects into Mesh.

 ### Open the reference project in the browser

 * http://localhost:8080
+* on first use, register yourself a new user

+## Next Steps

+1. Visit the "Automobiles" Section of the [portal](http://localhost:8080), check out the different cars and their metadata
+2. For one of the cars, find the corresponding page in the [Mesh-UI](http://localhost:8081/)
+3. Keep going by finding the corresponding page in the [Gentics CMS](http://localhost:8080/).
+Notice that in the CMS preview of the page, the navigation and breadcrumbs are not consistent with the portal, whereas the content of the page is rendered identically.
+4. Using the WYSIWYG editor, modify the price, and expand the description of the car with some HTML elements.
+5. Notice that saving the page does not have an effect on the portal.
+After publishing, the content in the portal is updated.
+6. Find out which CMS template is used for cars, and what the template name is.
+Look up that template in your IDE, make a change.
+Notice that saved changes are immediately available in the portal.